Skip to main content

 LOWVELO is about raising money for cancer research.
 But it’s also about living a healthy lifestyle and moving our bodies.

-The annual bike ride offers five routes, ranging from seven miles to 80 miles, and a stationary ride on the day of the event.
+Our annual bike ride offers five routes, ranging from seven to 80 miles, and stationary rides at the finish line.
+There’s also a virtual Home Team option!

 Let’s Ride!